What is FIMO actually? Everything you need to know about the popular, colourful modelling clay from STAEDTLER

 - Holes for FIMO jewellery and beads can either be made with a needle before hardening or drilled with a hand drill after hardening.

-- Broken FIMO parts can be easily attached again using two-component adhesive.
+- Broken FIMO parts can be easily attached again using super glue.

 - If you would like to produce arched FIMO elements, oven-proof moulds can be used to support the material.

 - FIMO should only be washed by hand, not in dishwashers, since dishwashing liquid is too aggressive and can harm the material.